Registered charity no 1196860

 Then software is refreshed with a modern operating system, as well as possibly fresh hard disks etc to ensure a good experience.

-If you're able to help with electrical repairs, such as failed screen hinges, cracked power sockets or unreliable motherboards, I'd be delighted to hear from you.
+If you're able to help with electrical repairs, such as failed screen hinges, cracked power sockets or unreliable motherboards, we'd be delighted to hear from you.

 On to good causes